Kolomyika: History of study

-The active process of creation and functioning of kolomyikas testifies to the vitality of this genre.

-The specificity of kolomyika was once determined by the famous folklorist F. Kolessa:

-However, according to V. Hoshovsky, kolomyika is a song type, much older than the genre itself: its roots go back to the seventeenth century.
-Based on the discovery of F. Kolessa, V. Hoshovsky researched songs of the kolomyika type, which were widespread not only in Western but also in Eastern Ukraine.
-Kolomyika is one of the most popular and favorite genres in Western Ukraine.
+The specificity of kolomyika was once determined by the folklorist F. Kolessa:Kolomyika is originally a dance song, which is still sung before dancing, and has become a favorite form of lyric song in Western Ukraine, especially in Pokut, where it has gradually supplanted other song forms.
+It has a dance character and a free combination of stanzas of common or related content, sometimes based only on a closer or further association of thoughts and poetic images."

-The time of origin of this genre is unknown.
-Its name indicates the place of fixation: the city of Kolomyia, Stanisławów, now Ivano-Frankivsk region (Hutsul region).
+Its name indicates the place of fixation: the city of Kolomyia, Stanisławów, now Ivano-Frankivsk region in the vicinity of Hutsul-populated areas of the Carpathians.
 Kolomyia has been historically popular among Poles, Ukrainians and is also known (dance) in northeastern Slovenia (as kalamajka).
-Remaining initially local, the dance became especially popular among the urban population of the surrounding areas in the middle of the XIX century.

-The size of the kolomyika (only two lines in which the words should be placed so that each line had fourteen syllables) contributed to the development of conciseness, stable poetic formulas, economic and accurate use of tropes - features inherent in well-honed artistic miniatures.
-Due to the richness of internal rhyme and announcements, kolomyikas never give the impression of being monotonous.
+The size of the kolomyika (only two lines in which the words should be placed so that each line had fourteen syllables) contributed to the development of conciseness, stable poetic formulas, economic and accurate use of tropes.

 Kolomyikas have a two-dimensional structure: the image of nature of the first line by analogy or contrast enhances the semantic and emotional meaning of the thought expressed in the second line.
 Sometimes the first line acts as a traditional spice, the content of which is not always related to the next line.
 Most often it is the beginning "Oh, the cuckoo flew (peacock, swallow)", "On a high wormwood", "Oh, green oak" and others.
-In the works there is a noticeable tendency to avoid such customs, which is explained by the journalistic direction of most modern kolomyikas.

 The content of kolomyika

 Complaints about forced labor, bitter soldiering, poor breadlessness, forced emigration, protest against peasant lawlessness, and rebellious prayers are heard in the kolomyika about the people's past.
-The largest array of songs, which are about personal life, their experiences, moods - these are works on the so-called "eternal themes", equally relevant for different eras, but they are easy to catch the signs of the times, because human relationships develop on against the background of a certain family and social life.
+The largest array of songs are on "eternal themes" which includes personal life, experiences, and moods throughout social life, thereby being applicable to any time period.